p1-r-squar3d/Plague/README.md

 You may use this code for your own work, as of this source code is for educational purposes.

-I am not responsible for any damages may happen to your code upon using this source.
+This code is considered unstable, I am not responsible for any damages may happen to your code upon using this source.
+=
 Sincerely, p1-r_squar3d

 Data